ucsb-cs56/w20/_labWIP/f19-lab07a.md

 # Goals

 You will learn:

-*  How to set up a repo for automated testing with Travis-CI.
-This kind of automated testing is called "continuous integration".

-*  You'll make a few simple changes to static HTML, along with unit tests for those changes.
-In the process you'll learn about making clean git commits that combine tests and changes.

 *  You'll then add an HTML form using Thymeleaf that can gather some information from a user, and echo back that information on another page.